CatotronExists/Scrimotron/README.md

 *Do MORE with Scrimotron MULTIPLEX*

 Any Suggestions?
-Leave a sugestion [here](https://github.com/CatotronExists/Scrimotron/issues/new?assignees=&labels=&projects=&template=feature_request.md&title=%5BSuggestion%5D) or via Scrimotron using `/feedback` or even just by sending me a message on discord (@Catotron)\
+Leave a sugestion [here](https://github.com/CatotronExists/Scrimotron/issues/new?assignees=&labels=&projects=&template=feature_request.md&title=%5BSuggestion%5D) or send me a message on discord (@Catotron)\
-Bugs are expected, if you find one please report it [here](https://github.com/CatotronExists/Scrimotron/issues/new?assignees=&labels=&projects=&template=bug_report.md&title=%5BBug%5D) or via Scrimotron using `/feedback` or even just by sending me a message on discord (@Catotron)
+Bugs are expected, if you find one please report it [here](https://github.com/CatotronExists/Scrimotron/issues/new?assignees=&labels=&projects=&template=bug_report.md&title=%5BBug%5D) or send me a message on discord (@Catotron)

 [**-->> Invite Scrimotron <<--**](https://discord.com/oauth2/authorize?client_id=1165565006763536445&permissions=8&scope=bot+applications.commands)